 For a small garden space, square- foot gardening is a great way to maximize space and crop yield (we love our Seeding Square for this), but what if you’ve got little/ no room for planters or more vertical space than horizontal?
 No problem.
-Constructing a vertical garden is a great option to make the most of wall space, railings, and fences by using them as a canvas for things like wall climbing plants or hanging baskets.
+Constructing a vertical garden is a great option which makes the most of wall space, railings, and fences by using them as a canvas for things like wall climbing plants or hanging baskets.
 If you don’t have any fencing, you can have some installed by this fence company in Simi Valley who offer really affordable prices, and its well worth it for the extra decorative space it gives to a small garden.
 For example, this is great for a herb garden, but you don’t have to restrict yourself- limited garden space is just an excuse to get a little creative and this DIY is easily adaptable for the space and materials you have on hand.
 There are a lot of resources out there for you to take advantage of for your DIY garden project, such as this Lowes Gift Card which could help you get what you need to make sure your project is a success and have your garden looking amazing.
 Tip: to make the most of the space you have, plant some peas or beans in a planter at the base of the frame, hang some tomatoes or potatoes upside down from the top, and reserve the space in the middle for plants like salad greens, lettuce, and other similar edibles.

 – wooden frame (hello thrift store!)